AlexKanakis5/web_project/ProjectDiary.md

 ## 2. Added Statistics page

 <li> Added a statistics page for the professor implemented with chartjs.
 It doesn't do what I want it to because I haven't decided the stats it should show

+# 08 / 01 / 2025

+## 1. Updated Statistics page

+<li>Now stats page displays 1.
+Average time to Complete per Year 2.
+Average Grade per Year 3.
+Correlation between time and grade

+# 10 / 01 / 2025

+## 1. Added option to grade diplomas

+<li>Professor should be able to add a grade for a diploma
+<li>Only pending diplomas can be graded